 - Boil the Noodles: Cook the noodles until al dente, in salted water.
 Reserve pasta water prior to draining.

-- Make the Stir-Fry: While the noodles are cooking, saute the ginger, garlic, chicken and vegetables in 1 tbsp of olive oil, in a large stainless steel skillet, over medium-high heat.
+- Make the Stir-Fry: While the noodles are cooking, saute the ginger, garlic, chicken and vegetables in 1 tablespoon of olive oil, in a large stainless steel skillet, over medium-high heat.

 - Mix Together: Add the pasta, sauce, and pasta water and toss.